This is a quick tutorial on taking advantage of a MapChart-specific Excel workbook to create your maps easier and faster.

 - The ‘COLOR’ column is the only one you need to edit.
 Change the Fill Color (background) of the cells to set what color it will be on the map:

 - When ready, hit the ‘Export Config File’ button on the right to export your configuration to a text (*.txt) file.
 The file will be created in the same folder as the Excel workbook.
+(On macOS, you will be prompted to grant access to the folder you are working in first.)

 - Copy the contents of the config file: